Monster0506/rift/README.md

 - make command pattern more like settings design pattern
 - help manual
 - hook notifications up to actual errors and warnings
+- parse bang commads and pass the number of bangs